 The BCOD is established pursuant to the authority of G.L. c.
 40A, and shall be deemed to overlay the parcels depicted on the Zoning Map, as amended.

-The zoning rules applicable to the Base Zoning Districts shall be in effect except where the property owner elects to utilize the provisions of this Section 10.
+The zoning rules applicable to the Base Zoning Districts or another applicable overlay district shall be in effect except where the property owner elects to utilize the provisions of this Section 10.
 Unless the property owner so elects, no provision of this Section 10 shall apply.

-The owner of a parcel within the BCOD must choose to use either the Base Zoning provisions or the provisions of this Section 10 for that parcel.
+The owner of a Lot within the BCOD must choose to use the Base Zoning provisions, the provisions of this Section 10, or another applicable overlay district for that Lot.

 In addition to any provision of the Base Zoning specifically incorporated by reference elsewhere in this Section 10, the following provisions of the Base Zoning shall continue to apply to projects under this Section 10: